Practice continuous improvement in all we do, for those we serve.

 The UW is proactively responding to the rapidly evolving higher-education landscape through the Administrative Transformation Program.
 The program is forming solutions to reduce administrative complexity, build a nimble infrastructure that can respond to change, and strengthen data availability, financial controls, and information security.

-In 2015, the UW launched the All Ways Forward fundraising campaign.
-More than 200,000 alumni and friends have combined to donate some $3 billion.
-These funds have supported thousands of student scholarships, established hundreds of new faculty chairs and professorships to attract and retain the best teachers in the world, and built state-of-the-art facilities.
+In 2021, the UW completed the All Ways Forward comprehensive fundraising campaign.
+More than 265,000 alumni and friends collectively contributed nearly $4.3 billion during the 8.5 year campaign.
+These funds have supported thousands of student scholarships, established hundreds of new faculty chairs and professorships to attract and retain the best faculty in the world, supported research innovation and the educational experience and built state-of-the-art facilities.
+The ongoing Raimey-Noland and Wisconsin Medicine campaigns continue to raise critical philanthropic support to sustain our world-class university.

 The UW is investing in information technology that fosters global collaboration, cutting-edge research, and a personalized educational experience.
 The strategic use of technology and data is developing more efficient administrative processes on campus.
 Efforts include standardized IT systems, shared cloud storage, and collaborative tools.

-The UW Office of Compliance promotes ethical conduct and compliance with all applicable state and federal laws, regulations, and policies.
-In particular, the office seeks campus compliance with the Americans with Disabilities Act, HIPAA privacy, Title IX, Title VI of the Civil Rights Act, and the Wisconsin Public Records Law.
+The UW Office of Compliance promotes ethical conduct and compliance with applicable state and federal laws, regulations, and policies.
+In particular, the office seeks campus compliance with the Americans with Disabilities Act, HIPAA privacy, Title IX of the Education Amendments, Title VI and Title VII of the Civil Rights Act, and the Wisconsin Public Records Law.

 It’s the UW’s practice to recruit applicants whose creative work and research, teaching, and service will contribute to the diversity of the campus community.
 To help departments diversify their faculty, the Faculty Diversity Initiative provides support in the form of funds for hiring and outreach.